hyperamir/Quiz-App/README.md

 QuizApp
 =========

 QuizApp is a website where you can take a quiz and write a quiz for the anyone else to take.
 As the creator of a quiz you also have the ability to hide your quiz for your eyes only.
 The results of your quizzes are found in the My Results tab!
-When you complete a quiz, copy the link in the browser and send it to yourfriends to share your results.
+When you complete a quiz, copy the link in the browser and send it to your friends to share your results.
 Try a quiz again and update your results.

 ## Final Product